DITAS-Project/TUBMonitoringDataGenerator/Readme.md

 This will build an executable of this utility.

 ## Usage
+For local testing, you can run `docker-compose up` to start a elasticserach and a kibana instace.
+You can than run the generator with the follwoing options to creat some data in it:`./TUBMonitoringDataGenerator --blueprint <paht to a blueprint> --elastic http://locahost:9200 --events 100 -wt 1`.

 ```
 --VDCName string          VDCName to use (default "tubvdc")
 --blueprint string        the blueprint to use (default "resources/concrete_blueprint_doctor.json")